 Charlotte Valeur has over 35 years of experience in finance, primarily as an investment banker in Denmark and UK.
-She has an extensive portfolio career with a number of Non-Executive Directorships ("NED") and Chair roles - as well as delivering training and advising boards in corporate governance through her company Global Governance and advising boards in corporate governance through her company Global Governance Group.
+She has an extensive portfolio career with a number of Non-Executive Directorships ("NED") and Chair roles - as well as delivering training and advising boards in corporate governance through her company Global Governance Group.